Onemind-Services-LLC/cloudmydc-docs/docs/load-balancers/nginx/App Security with NGINX Balancer.md

 - [Authentication](/load-balancers/nginx/app-security-with-nginx-balancer#authentication) makes application access protected with a password
 - [IP Address Deny](/load-balancers/nginx/app-security-with-nginx-balancer#ip-address-deny) mechanism is used to forbid application access from a particular IP
-  We’ll also pay the attention to the way of [combining](/load-balancers/nginx/app-security-with-nginx-balancer#methods-combination) the abovementioned methods for being used simultaneously.
+  We’ll also pay the attention to the way of [combining](/load-balancers/nginx/app-security-with-nginx-balancer#methods-combination) the above mentioned methods for being used simultaneously.
 So, let’s find out how to implement this to your environment.
 Here we go!

 ## Authentication